vectorvalor2/RDP/README.md

 MFT||MVP -> cmd line windows stat;

-NIC to PKI -> cap to jecht to daq;
+GPU to PKI -> cap to jecht to daq;

 MMU to Buckets -> Bits to Hex to Batch;